 While this operation did have a pandemic plan, it was predicated on a significant percentage of their workforce being incapacitated by illness and the rest being able to go to the office.
 100% of staff being healthy but having almost zero access to the premises just didn’t figure into their models.
 There were some connectivity issues the first couple of weeks, as well as getting to grips with some new tools (they were / are in the early stages of moving over to M365).

 A few weeks into our present state work is still getting done, productivity hasn’t collapsed, and the world wasn’t on fire.
-A company that pretty much bums in seats found out that working from home works well and people are meeting their goals and commitments.
+A company that pretty much manages by bums in seats found out that working from home works well and people are meeting their goals and commitments.
 There really is no reason to herd us all back into the office when the physical distancing restrictions are lifted, or EVER.
 Leave us to determine for ourselves when we need to be in the office and when it’s better to work from home.
 The benefits of working from home are numerous: better work life balance; less stress from commuting; better for the environment; reduction of physical infrastructure costs, and increased, yes, increased productivity.

 Watch where you’re pushing that cart